ShonakjitSai/FlightFarePrediction/README.md

-# ✈️ Flight Fare Prediction
+# ✈️ Basic/Intermediate ML-Flight Fare Prediction

 This machine learning project aims to predict airline ticket prices using various flight-related features such as airline, source, destination, duration, and number of stops.